Mikaelemmmm/go-zero-looklook/doc/english/2-Nginx-gateway.md

 ```

-Container internal nginx port is 8081, use docker to expose out 8888 mapping port 8081, so that the external through 8888 to access the gateway, use location to match each service, of course, there will be people say, did not add an api service are to nginx configuration is too much trouble, you can also use confd unified configuration, self Baidu.
+Container internal nginx port is 8081, use docker to expose out 8888 mapping port 8081, so that the external through 8888 to access the gateway, use location to match each service, of course, there will be people say, did not add an API service are to nginx configuration is too much trouble, you can also use confd unified configuration, self Baidu.

 ## 3. Examples

-When we access the user service, <http://127.0.0.1:8888/usercenter/v1/user/detail> , we access the external port 8888, then map to nginx internal looklook gateway 8081, then the location matches to /usercenter/ then We have defined 2 groups of routes in the desc/api file, one group needs jwt authentication and one group does not need jwt authentication, /usercenter/v1/user/detail needs authentication so we will use go-zero's own jwt function to authentication, desc/usercenter.api file content as follows.
+When we access the user service, <http://127.0.0.1:8888/usercenter/v1/user/detail> , we access the external port 8888, then map to nginx internal looklook gateway 8081, then the location matches to /usercenter/ then We have defined 2 groups of routes in the desc/API file, one group needs jwt authentication and one group does not need jwt authentication, /usercenter/v1/user/detail needs authentication so we will use go-zero's own jwt function to authentication, desc/usercenter.api file content as follows.

 ```doc
 .........